 At Malton Police Court in July 1866, Mary Allen, a widow residing in Ryder's Square was charged with violent assault on Thomas Ruddock.
 The bench inquired into the character of the neighbourhood in which she lived.
-The response was that the properties were very degraded and a banded.
+The response was that the properties were very degraded and abandoned.
 The bench requested communication be made to the owner of the property, 'and if no change for the better took place, some of the houses in that neighbourhood must be indicted at the next quarter sessions' In 1899, the Nuisance Inspector reported that nine cases of overcrowding of houses in Ryder's Square, belonging to the Estate, had been remedied by 'systematically turning out the occupiers'

 York Herald, 21 July 1866